zntfdr/talks/2022 SwiftUI Lessons/swiftui_lessons.md

 ![135% original](images/splashfa.png)

 [^λ]: https://feedbackassistant.apple.com

-^The last lesson I want to leave you today is that SwiftUI is still very new, new patterns have been introduced at every major iOS release, and old patterns have been deprecated.
+^Moving to the next lesson...SwiftUI is still very new, new patterns have been introduced at every major iOS release, and old patterns have been deprecated.

 ^Things have and will change for a few more years.

-^Similar to Swift evolution, the SwiftUI team listens to the community feedback: I've never received as many responses, and closed so many tickets, as when I send feedback on SwiftUI.
+^Similar to Swift evolution, the SwiftUI team listens to the community feedback: I've never received as many responses, and closed so many tickets, as when I send feedback to Apple on SwiftUI.

 ---